ad8thya/rentcredit/README.md

 npm run dev
 ```

-The application will open at `http://localhost:3000`
+The app will be available at `http://localhost:3000`

 ### Building for Production